-SECURE 2.0 May Help Reduce the Race/Ethnicity Gap in Postretirement Outcomes
+SECURE 2.0 May Reduce Race/Ethnicity Gap in Postretirement Outcomes

 In August, The Retirement Income Institute published a paper titled “Race/Ethnicity, Saving, and Postretirement Outcomes.”
 The paper begins by discussing the wealth gap in the U.S., which has consistently shown that non-white households have significantly less wealth than white households.
 The authors then delve into the factors contributing to these disparities, including income, education, homeownership, and financial behaviors such as saving and investing.